dstackai/dstack/docs/docs/concepts/volumes.md

     </div>

-    `dstack` will choose and mount one volume from the list.
+    `dstack` will attach one of the volumes based on the region and backend of the run.
-    This can be used to increase GPU availability by specifying different volumes for different regions.

-!!! info "Limitations"
+??? info "Limitations"
     When you're running a dev environment, task, or service with `dstack`, it automatically mounts the project folder contents to `/workflow` (and sets that as the current working directory).
 Right now, `dstack` doesn't allow you to attach volumes to `/workflow` or any of its subdirectories.